 A pupil may not be compelled to affirm or disavow any particular personally or privately held world view, religious doctrine, or political opinion.
-No pupil shall be relieved of any obligation to complete regular classroom assignments.
+This does not relieve pupils of any obligation to complete regular classroom assignments.
 Education Code § 49091.12(a).